-Blind brain receives 'visual' cues to identify shapeFebruary 18th, 2013 in Neuroscience
+Blind brain receives 'visual' cues to identify shapeFebruary 18, 2013 in Medicine & Health / Neuroscience

 A significant number of blind humans, not unlike bats and dolphins, can localize silent objects in their environment simply by making clicking sounds with their mouth and listening to the returning echoes.
 Some of these individuals have honed this skill to such a degree they are not only able to localize an object, they are able to recognize the object's size and shape – and even identify the material it is made from.

 Researchers at Western's Brain and Mind Institute (BMI) used functional magnetic resonance imaging (fMRI) to study the brain of renowned blind echolocator Daniel Kish as he listened to recordings of his own mouth clicks and the echoes reflected back from different objects.